-Special invitation for this year only: All past participants of the SPNI and SPFGI (Susan Polgar National Invitational/Susan Polgar Foundation Girls’ Invitational 2004-2014) are invited to participate in the 2015 SPFGI.
+Special invitation for this year: All past participants of the SPNI and SPFGI (Susan Polgar National Invitational/Susan Polgar Foundation Girls’ Invitational 2004-2015) are invited to participate in the 2016 SPFGI.
 The idea is to have the past participants learn my method of training so they can go back home and share their knowledge with the younger players.
 However, registration MUST be made ASAP since space is limited.
 There will be mutual training sessions for all, however separate section & prizes for alumni participants over the age of 20.

 Players are required to furnish the organizer an emergency phone number and the e-mail address of a parent/guardian.

-There is no entry fee to participate in the 2015 SPFGI; however, players are responsible for their own travel.
-For all state representatives, and qualifiers from the SPFNO or SPFWO, Webster University will provide complimentary room and meal accommodation on campus.
+There is no entry fee to participate in the 2016 SPFGI; however, players are responsible for their own travel.

 Prizes: Trophies / plaques will be awarded to the winners of the Susan Polgar Foundation Girl’s Invitational Puzzle Solving, Blitz, Bughouse and the SPFGI Championship.
 Co-champions are recognized in the case of a tie, with each champion receiving a Champion’s Plaque or Trophy.